intentaware/outrider/README.md

 # outrider
-ysf: outrider is a battleship in starwars
-ysf: and battleships carries x-wing fighters
+ysf: outrider is a battleship in starwars and battleships carries x-wing fighters